ashraypai/BlogPosts/AR Setup/README.md

-# This blog will help you in setting up Unity for building and upload AR app/game on Play Store
+# This blog will help you in setting up Unity for building and upload AR apps and games on the Google Play Store
+# How to setup your AR app to be launched on the Google Play Store

+## Intro
+just a few sentences

 ## Prerequisites
 Make sure to have the following software downloaded and installed.
 1) Unity 2019.4.15f1 and above.
-(In "Add Modules" make sure to have "Android build support" installed)
+(In "Add Modules" make sure to have "Android build support" installed) // add download link
-2) Android studio.
+2) Android studio (mention the version). // add download link

 ## Quick guide for downloading and assigning Dev Kits: